Foreign tax credit

 Tax credit for investment for commercialisation of new growth-engine and core technologies

 The amended tax law has introduced a new tax credit in respect of investment in facilities designed to promote the commercialisation of new growth-engine or core technology (e.g. facilities for the manufacturing of new drugs for which patents are obtained by a company based on clinical trials).
 The tax credit rate is 10% of the amount of investment for SMEs, while the rates are adjusted to 7% for medium-scale companies and 5% for large corporations.
 This tax credit is applied to investment made until the end of December 2021.

 Tax credit for job creation

 The STTCL has introduced an employment-promoting tax incentive in respect of new employment depending on the number of increased employees, with certain limits if a company is engaged in businesses except for those that fall under the category of consumption-oriented services (e.g. entertainment and beverage service).
 The amount of tax credit varies: up to KRW 12 million per new employee for SMEs, up to KRW 8 million for medium-scale companies, and up to KRW 4 million for large companies.
-The tax credit will be applied to taxable income of the fiscal year of employment and the two subsequent years (for large company, only one subsequent year).
+The tax credit is applied to taxable income of the fiscal year of employment and the two subsequent years (for a large company, only one subsequent year).
 The unused tax credit can be carried forward to the next five years.
-This tax credit will be applicable by the end of the 2021 fiscal year.
+This tax credit is applicable until the end of the 2021 fiscal year.

 Tax credit for increase in corporate payroll